COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Analysis

-The lens models of CJ0101, CJ0145, and CJ0516 are the classic 3-image arc configuration in which the image plane critical curve goes through the arc twice and a counter-image is potentially present.
-Note that although we do not have spectroscopic confirmations of the counter images in the above three lensing systems, the best-fit model of CJ0516 requires the placement of a fourth constraint on the counter image candidate.
+The lens models of CJ0101, CJ0145, and CJ0516 are the classic three-image arc configuration in which the image plane critical curve goes through the arc twice and a counterimage is potentially present.
+Note that although we do not have spectroscopic confirmations of the counterimages in the above three lensing systems, the best-fit model of CJ0516 requires the placement of a fourth constraint on the counterimage candidate.
 The lens models of CJ1356 and CJ0104 are more complicated and less obvious, and we provide a more detailed description of these systems below.